nfm/better_form/README.markdown

 Credits
 ------

+If you use this plugin in an app that's made you money, please [buy me a beer](http://pledgie.com/campaigns/9414)!

+Copyright (c) 2010 Nicholas Firth-McCoy, released under the MIT license

 This plugin borrows code and ideas from:

 * Ryan Bates' [nested_form plugin](http://github.com/ryanb/nested_form) (and of course his excellent Railscasts)
 * jbasdf's [validate_attributes plugin](http://github.com/jbasdf/validate_attributes)

-Copyright (c) 2010 Nicholas Firth-McCoy, released under the MIT license